 Telling You Not to Get a Lawyer Involved

 Perhaps most importantly, insurance companies will try to trick you into thinking that hiring a lawyer is a waste of money and time and that your case isn’t strong enough to be worth fighting.
 In reality, legal counsel can help you get every cent of the compensation you deserve to cover your losses.

 If you feel an insurance company is not taking your claim seriously, an experienced attorney can get involved and, if necessary, file a lawsuit against the at-fault defendant.
-Support from a well-known and winning car accident lawyer at Ostroff Injury Law can be absolutely vital to the outcome of your claim.
+Support from a well-known and winning car accident lawyer at Ostroff Godshall Injury and Accident Lawyers can be absolutely vital to the outcome of your claim.